larsOhne/pvdn/pvdn/detection/README.md

 Note that you can also change the parameters in the BloDetectorParameters.yaml file in order to get a different behavior.
-The default parameters given here are the ones to reproduce the results stated in the IROS paper.
+The default parameters given here are the ones to reproduce the results stated in the [IROS paper](https://ieeexplore.ieee.org/abstract/document/9636162?casa_token=ssjoAGK3j5YAAAAA:BGvMEDmm11IUOuylGRecXOZ_yfGqTIgOFCwVapEP3xkpe7MXlDNFP75IT8mNOrvVZsjClWgfJe8XDg).
+The parameters in [BestBlobDetectorParameters.yaml](BestBlobDetectorParameters.yaml) are the ones to create the results from our [recent preprint paper](https://arxiv.org/abs/2107.11302).

 ## Training the model
 In order to train the model, simply navigate into the detection directory and run the `train.py` script: